rv355/mqtt-ttn-chart/README.md

 Currently temperature, co2, light and humidity data are supported.
 To view the specific feature data go to http://localhost:8080/feature.
 The default is temperature.
 Note that not all sensors have all features and in those cases a blank chart would be seen.

+## Known Issues
+There are some known issues which have listed in the issues of the repository and the related fixes also provided.

 ## Work in Progress
 + Navigation between components